Mohammed-Taysser/ramify/backend/docs/SETUP.md

-# Setup Guide - Number Discussion App
+# Setup Guide - Ramify

-This guide will walk you through setting up the Number Discussion App locally for development.
+This guide will walk you through setting up Ramify locally for development.

 ## Prerequisites